- Music

 “We got together in the summer of 2020 and wrote a lot.
 But then, by the time we got back together again, we were a little sick of the first batch.
 And I think having a lot of time made it so that we could really separate the wheat from the chaff.
 Time is really good for making music because, you know, you’ll play something and think it’s pretty good, but you might not be sure.
 And then, a month or two later, you listen back, and it’s so clear whether it’s good or not.”

-“It’s a little more direct,” he continues, discussing how Moon Mirror’s sound differs from the outfit’s already extensive catalogue.
+“It’s a little more direct,” he continues, discussing how Moon Mirror’s sound differs from the rest of the outfit’s extensive catalogue.
 “On songs like ‘Floater’, there are parts that are quite stark, which I really enjoy.
 And then the kitchen sink shows up in the outro.
 It’s not like there’s a real aesthetic choice made at the beginning.
 But we just continue to try and represent excitement as well as we can, you know, and try to preserve the feeling of getting it right the first time at band practice, which I still think is one of the best things about being in a band.

 “It doesn’t matter if you play out a lot or to a few people or to a lot of people.
 I still think that the first time you get it right together in the practice room is the greatest high.
 For me, it’s a big thrill.
 And, you know, every time we make a record, we try and track that—I mean, like, pay attention to that.
 What did it feel like the first time we played it?